 - 1 tbsp sunflower seeds

-- Grease & line a 2lb (30cm) loaf tin with baking parchment
+- Begin by greasing & lining a 2lb (30cm) loaf tin with baking parchment

-- In a large bowl, combine the flour, sugar, bicarbonate of soda & spices before stirring through the orange zest
+- In a large bowl, sift together the flour, sugar, bicarbonate of soda & spices before stirring through the orange zest

 - In a separate bowl or jug, combine the buttermilk, vanilla, egg & oil

-- Make a small well in the middle of the dry ingredients & pour the combined wet ingredients into the dry mixture & fold to combine
+- Make a small well in the middle of the dry ingredients & pour the combined wet ingredients into the bowl & fold to combine

-- Fold in the grated courgette & walnuts to bowl stir to combine everything together
+- Add the grated courgette & walnuts to bowl stir to combine everything together

-- Pour the mixture into the tin & bake at 180°C for 50 minutes to 1 hour until the cake is golden brown & springing back when pressed lightly with your finger
+- Pour the mixture into the prepared tin & bake at 180°C for 50 minutes to 1 hour until the cake is golden brown & springing back when pressed lightly with your finger

 - Remove the cake from the oven & leave to cool in its tin for 10 minutes before removing & allowing to cool fully on a cooling rack

-- Once cooled, make the icing: combine 2 tbsp of elderflower cordial with enough of the icing sugar to make a pourable but not too runny or thin icing
+- Once cooled, make the icing by combining the elderflower cordial with enough of the icing sugar to make a pourable but not too runny or thin icing